Fundraiser close to hot rodder’s heart

 After the event at Orewa, members of the club will cruise in convoy to Wenderholm for a sausage sizzle for the club, a red-themed picnic of healthy food, and prizes for the best red-dressed car and best red-dressed male and female.
 Local businesses have kindly chipped in with prizes.

-All money raised by the event will help fund the Heart Foundation’s fight against heart disease, which is New Zealand’s biggest killer.View more Heart Foundation events
+All money raised by the event will help fund the Heart Foundation’s fight against heart disease, which is New Zealand’s single biggest killer.View more Heart Foundation events